Detecting Group Anomalies in Tera-Scale Multi-Aspect Data via Dense-Subtensor Mining: Acknowledgments

-This material is based upon work supported by the National Science Foundation under Grant No. CNS-1314632 and IIS-1408924.
-Research was sponsored by the Army Research Laboratory and was accomplished under Cooperative Agreement Number W911NF-09-2-0053.
-Kijung Shin was supported by KFAS Scholarship.
-Jisu Kim was supported by Samsung Scholarship.
+This research was supported by National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. NRF-2020R1C1C1008296) and Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No. 2019-0-00075, Artificial Intelligence Graduate School Program (KAIST)).
+This research was also supported by the National Science Foundation under Grant No. CNS-1314632 and IIS-1408924.
+This research was sponsored by the Army Research Laboratory and was accomplished under Cooperative Agreement Number W911NF-09-2-0053.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation, or other funding parties.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation here on.